Applied Behavior Analyst – Career, Salary & State Licensure

 Step 2: Obtain a Bachelor’s Degree (Four Years)

 The next step in an applied behavior analyst career is earning a bachelor’s degree.
 Typical majors for this field include applied behavior analysis, psychology, and education.
 Students should ensure the program they attend is regionally accredited; that is often required to apply for a master’s program.
-Accreditation from the BACB or the Association for Behavior Analysis International (ABAI) is highly recommended (if applicable), ensuring the program meets the standards for a certification path.
+Accreditation from the BACB or the Association for Behavior Analysis International (ABAI) is highly recommended (if applicable), ensuring the program meets the standards for a path to certification.

 Students also should pursue internships, practicums, or supervised work experience to gain experience in ABA therapy and prepare them for further studies.